-The Lourdes Lower Station 10 of the Cross, where Jesus is stripped of His garments, is significance in the Passion narrative.
-The Roman soldiers attempt to continue to humiliate Jesus by taking His tunic from Him to cast lots amongst themselves.
+The Lourdes Lower Station 10 of the Cross, where Jesus is stripped of His garments, holds profound significance in the Passion narrative.
+In this moment, the Roman soldiers attempt to further humiliate Jesus by taking His tunic and casting lots among themselves.

-As I stand here with other's around me contemplating this station, I stand united with these friends, family and strangers with the suffering and embrace my own vulnerabilities.
-Together we participate in the prayers that transforms me with God's grace.
+As I stand here with others, contemplating this station, I feel a sense of unity with friends, family, and even strangers, sharing in our collective suffering and embracing our vulnerabilities.
+Together, we engage in prayers that transform us through God's grace.

-The Lourdes Lower Station 10 challenges me to let go of my pride, to be open to the healing power of God's mercy, and to work towards a more just and compassionate world.
-By following the example of Jesus, who willingly endured humiliation and shame for the sake of humanity, I can become an instrument of His love and redemption in the world.
+The Lourdes Lower Station 10 challenges me to release my pride and be open to the healing power of God's mercy.
+By striving for a more just and compassionate world, I aim to follow the example of Jesus, who willingly endured humiliation and shame for the sake of humanity.
+In doing so, I can become an instrument of His love and redemption in the world.

 Jesus is Stripped of His Garments